Data Services for Social Sciences

 - Prior to downloading from the archive, you will be prompted to create a MyData Account which serves as a shopping cart for your files.
 You must use a valid BU email address as your user ID.

-Datastream (Access on Internet via workstation by the Research Assistance Desk.)
+Datastream (Access on Internet via workstation in the Government Documents Room, 1st Floor, Bartle Library)